andrewcbuensalida/electron-react/README.md

 For testing,
     ./node_modules/.bin/chromedriver
 This will start the ChromeDriver.
+Make sure electron development is running, again with
+    npm run electron:start
 In another terminal,
-    nodemon test
+    node AllTests
+to run all tests.
+To run only one test, go into __test__ folder, then
+    node <File name of test>
 ////////////////////////////////////////////////////
 testing
 https://www.electronjs.org/docs/latest/tutorial/automated-testing